stmoreau/design-tips/README.md

-# ~300 tips that every designer should read
+# ~300 tips every designer should read
 _Feel free to contribute as much as you want...
 This is just the beginning!_

 ### Let's do this!